serverless/serverless/docs/guides/sam.md

 _Warning:_ Support for deploying raw CloudFormation & SAM projects is still experimental.

-You can deploy any SAM or CloudFormation template using the Serverless Framework V4.
-This enables you to take advantage of the many features the framework offers, such as:
+The Serverless Framework enables you to deploy SAM or CloudFormation template.
+This enables you to take advantage of the many features the framework offers.
+Here is what is currently supported and our future roadmap for this feature:

-- You can simplify your configuration with Serverless Variables.
-- You can compose services together with Serverless Compose.
-- You can use dashboard features like parameters and observability.
+- [x] Deploying SAM/CFN templates in JSON & YAML formats.
+- [x] Removing SAM/CFN templates in JSON & YAML formats.
+- [x] Using Serverless Variables in your SAM/CFN templates (partially supported).
-- You can quickly test and debug in the cloud using dev mode by running `sls dev`.
+- [ ] Testing your app in the cloud with `sls dev`
+- [ ] Viewing stack info with `sls info`
-- You can deploy just functions with `sls deploy function --function LambdaLogicalId`.
+- [ ] Deploying indvidual functions with `sls deploy function --function LambdaLogicalId`
-- You can invoke functions with `sls invoke --function LambdaLogicalId`.
+- [ ] Invoking functions with `sls invoke --function LambdaLogicalId`
-- You can search function logs with `sls logs --function LambdaLogicalId`.
+- [ ] Searching function logs with `sls logs --function LambdaLogicalId`
-- You can view stack info with `sls info`.
+- [ ] Composing services together with Serverless Compose.
+- [ ] Using dashboard features like parameters and observability.

-You don't have to make any changes to your SAM or CloudFormation project to use the Serverless Framework.
+You don't have to make any changes to your SAM or CloudFormation templates to deploy them with the Serverless Framework.
 Just run `serverless deploy` in your project directory.

+### Quick Start

-So given an example SAM template:
+Given an example SAM template:

 ```yml
 # template.yml